redox-os/website/content/news/this-month-251130.md

 ## More Boot Fixes

-Jeremy Soller added and fixed many driver timeouts to block more infinite loop bugs and continue booting, he also updated system components and drivers to deamonize after starting and moved the hardware initialization to their child process to fix hangs and allow the boot to continue in more hardware.
+Jeremy Soller added and fixed many driver timeouts to block more infinite loop bugs and continue booting, he also updated system components and drivers to daemonize after starting and moved the hardware initialization to their child process to fix hangs and allow the boot to continue in more hardware.

 If you have a computer that hangs on Redox boot we recommend that you test again with the latest daily image.